 For many people in Baltimore, suffering from chronic pain has become a way of life.
 In fact, it is estimated that nearly 31 million Americans suffer from back pain at any given time.
-This lends to increased disability claims, missed work, and expensive medical bills if not treated properly.
+This can cause increased disability claims, missed work, expensive medical bills, and severe discomfort if not treated properly.

 That’s why enlisting the help of your Baltimore pain management doctor is the key to making your pain disappear so that you can enjoy doing the things you love.